molteplicita1/wir24/README.md

 # Description

-This version of the system implements a microservices architecture, designed for enhanced scalability, modularity, and ease of maintenance.
+This version of the project implements a microservices architecture, designed for enhanced scalability, modularity, and ease of maintenance.
 The functionality is divided into four key microservices, each with a specific role:

 - **Gateway:** Acts as the central entry point, receiving and routing all incoming requests to the appropriate microservices.